dnsimple/dnsimple-support/content/articles/dnsimple-services.markdown

 ## DNS Hosting

-We bill DNS hosting as a monthly service.
-If you sign up for or upgrade to a yearly plan, you may receive a discount on your total subscription price.
+We bill DNS hosting as a monthly subscription.
+If you sign up for, or upgrade to, a yearly plan, you may receive a discount on your total subscription price.
 Pricing is available on our [pricing page](https://dnsimple.com/pricing).

 ## Domain Registration

 We bill domain registrations and transfers on a yearly basis.
 Pricing varies depending on the domain name.
 For more information, view the [domain pricing list](https://dnsimple.com/tlds).

 Want to use our DNS hosting, but not registration?
-You're welcome to use another registrar and simply change your name servers to our name servers.
+You're welcome to use another registrar and change your name servers to our name servers.
 DNSimple customers aren't required to use our domain registration services to take advantage of our hosted DNS.

 ## Powerful Automation API